microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLClient.md

 ```

 ## Example
-Here is an example from the ajax renderer to give you a feel for how this works:
+Here is an example from the Ajax renderer.

 ```javascript
 var adaptiveCard = new AdaptiveCards.AdaptiveCard();